johanhedin/sdrx/README.md

 `sdrx` does not use the "device id" concept at all.
 An "id" (typically a low number like 0 or 1) is not a stable way to reference a dongle since the id may cange over time as devices are plugged in and removed from the USB bus.
-The serial numer concept is, on the other hand, a stable and predictive way to reference a specific dongle as long as every dongle on the system have been given a unique name.
+The serial number concept is, on the other hand, a stable and predictive way to reference a specific dongle as long as every dongle on the system have been given a unique name.